Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: EXPERIMENTAL RESULTS

 \subsubsection{Performance in Lightweight Backbones}

 We view the guidance from VFMs, used here as multiple teachers, as a form of knowledge distillation.
-An important question is therefore how much performance gain such guidance can bring to smaller networks.
-To investigate this, we evaluate lightweight transformer-based backbones, including MiT-B0, MiT-B1, and MiT-B2.
-Table~\ref{tab:backbones} reports the semantic segmentation (mIoU) and depth estimation (RMSE) results on SYN$\rightarrow$CS and VK2$\rightarrow$CS, both with and without pseudo-label refinement from SAM.
-For reference, DAM is included in these experiments, as it provides direct supervision to the student network.
+An important question is how much performance gain such guidance can bring to smaller networks.
+To investigate this, we evaluate lightweight transformer-based backbones, including MiT-B0, MiT-B1, and MiT-B2, in Table~\ref{tab:backbones} both with and without pseudo-label refinement from SAM.
+For reference, DAM is included in the experiments, as it provides direct supervision to the student.

 We find that the performance improvements from leveraging VFMs are particularly pronounced in smaller networks.
-For example, in SYN$\rightarrow$CS, the MiT-B0 backbone gains +5.8\% mIoU, compared to only +1.5\% for MiT-B5.
-Similarly, in VK2$\rightarrow$CS, MiT-B1 improves by +19.1\% mIoU, while MiT-B5 gains +11.2\%.
-These results suggest that the benefits of knowledge distillation are especially effective as network size decreases.
-Importantly, even the smallest backbone, MiT-B0, achieves performance in both semantic segmentation and depth estimation that all UDA-based baselines in the SYN$\rightarrow$CS setting (see Table~\ref{tab:main_comparison}).
+For example, in SYN$\rightarrow$CS, the MiT-B0 backbone gains +5.8\% mIoU \niluthpol{(45.08$\rightarrow$50.90; Table~\ref{tab:backbones})}, compared to only +1.5\% for MiT-B5 \niluthpol{(58.52$\rightarrow$60.00)}.
+Similarly, in VK2$\rightarrow$CS, MiT-B1 improves by +19.1\% mIoU, while MiT-B5 gains \niluthpol{+11.0\%}.
+These results suggest that the benefits of knowledge distillation are especially effective as network size decreases. \niluthpol{This reflects a knowledge distillation effect: smaller models benefit more as VFMs compensate for their limited capacity to generalize.
+SAM's boundary-aware refinement and DAM's depth supervision provide consistent high-quality signals regardless of student capacity.} We also observe that even the smallest backbone, MiT-B0, performs better in both tasks than all UDA-based baselines in SYN$\rightarrow$CS (see Table~\ref{tab:main_comparison}).